particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 #### Particle mobile app claiming

-Most developers setting up a small number of development kits will use the Particle mobile app to claim their device.
-For the Argon and Photon (Wi-Fi) the mobile app also sets the Wi-Fi credentials, and sets the [setup done bit](#setup-done).
+The Particle mobile app will be deprecated in the future and should not be used as part of your normal setup flow at this time.

 ### Unclaiming a device